-- All development shall comply with the provisions of the Environmental Protection Act and the Wildlife Conservation Act of Prince Edward Island. - 2) Natural heritage features shall be conserved as much as possible to maintain ecological integrity and public amenity for future generations, subject to the policies of this Plan.

-6.1.1.
-Development Adjacent to Shorelines, Waterbodies and Wetlands

-- The Town of Three Rivers recognizes the importance of protecting surface water resources, including streams, springs, creeks, brooks, rivers, lakes, ponds, bays, estuaries, coastal bodies and wetlands.
-Development shall be prohibited within 15 metres of a waterbody or wetland, unless permission is granted by the Province under the Environmental Protection Act. - 2) All waterbodies shall be subject to a protection buffer of 30 metres, including the 15-metre setback established by the Environmental Protection Act.
+- All development shall comply with the provisions of the Environmental Protection Act R.S.P.E.I.
+1988, E-9 and the Wildlife Conservation Act 1998 c.107 R.S.P.E.I.
+1988, W-4.1 of Prince Edward Island. - 2) Natural heritage features shall be conserved as much as possible to maintain ecological integrity and public amenity for future generations, subject to the policies of this Plan. - 6.1.1.
+Development Adjacent to Shorelines, Waterbodies and Wetlands - 1) The Town of Three Rivers recognizes the importance of protecting surface water resources, including streams, springs, creeks, brooks, rivers, lakes, ponds, bays, estuaries, coastal bodies and wetlands.
+Development shall be prohibited within 15 metres of a waterbody or wetland, unless permission is granted by the Province under the Environmental Protection Act.

-Development within areas designated Buffer Area on Schedule B shall be required to provide a total setback of 30 metres, unless demonstrated through a study prepared by a qualified expert that a reduced setback can be achieved without causing undue negative impacts on the waterbody or wetland.